How often do you find yourself saying 'I will do it tomorrow'...?

 'One day you're gonna run out of one days'

-This post isn’t about those things that you genuinely ran out of time to do in your day as you were run off your feet and that you know you will do as soon as the sun comes up the next morning.
-What I’m talking about here is more focused on those tasks that have been on your list to do for a while but you keep putting them off because maybe:
+This post isn't about those things that you genuinely ran out of time to do in your day as you were run off your feet.
+The things that you know you will do as soon as the sun comes up the next morning.
+What I'm talking about here is more focused on those tasks that have been on your list to-do for a while but you keep putting them off because maybe:

 - It's outside your comfort zone

 - You just can't be bothered and are feeling lazy